MasterCloudApps-Projects/chess/README.md

 }
 ```
 ### Inheritance
-Using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), it is possible to return a object that augmentates (or extends) another object.
-As a consequence, inheritance is approached this way in the project:
+Using the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax), it is possible to return an object that augmentates (or extends) another object via composition.
+As a consequence, inheritance is approached this way in this project:

 ```
 function createObjectA(parameter) {